For more than two decades it has been possible to travel through the city of Copenhagen by Metro.

 2002

 The preparations for the opening in October are well under way.
 The electrical supply and control systems are constructed and tested, station forecourts are established, and the operating organisation Metro Service is set up.
 From June until the opening on 19 October 2002 the entire line is tested.
-As early as August preparations begin for construction of the East Amager line. Østamagerbaneselskabet enters into a contract with Hoffmann-Arkil-Novejfa for building and construction work and with INTABB v/ABB for electrotechnical assignments.
+As early as August preparations begin for construction of the East Amager line. Østamagerbaneselskabet sign a contract with Hoffmann-Arkil-Novejfa for building and construction work and with INTABB v/ABB for electrotechnical assignments.

 2003-2007

 East Amager line built.
-Work gets under way in earnest in spring 2004, but as early as autumn 2003 supply lines for heat, electricity, water, etc. are being relaid.
+Work gets under way in spring 2004, but as early as autumn 2003 supply lines for heat, electricity, water, etc. are being re-laid.
 The line is built on embankments, in open cuttings and across open ground, so the tunnel boring machines are not needed here.
 On the other hand, huge quantities of Swedish granite are used to fill the gabion walls that enclose the line.
 From spring 2007, trial runs begin that last until the opening of the line in September.